wking/swc-boot-camps/ScientificPython.md

     import numpy as np
     from matplotlib import pyplot as plt

 at the top of the file.
+As we aren't running IPython, nor its `--pylab` mode, so we need to explicitly import our modules. `import` imports functions, variables or collections of these from elsewhere.
+This is similar to the `import` command in Java or `include` in C.

 Now, we have a script that does our analysis that we can rerun as and when desired.